safespring/docs/content/backup/howto/include-exclude.md

 the backups will be kept.
 You might set a very short retention time on operating system files, but long retention times on personal document folders on the same machine.

-On a configured node, you can run `dsmc query mgmt` to see available selections, returning something like this:
+On a configured node, you can run `dsmc query mgmtclass` to see available selections, returning something like this:

 ``` shell